 Lyari is known for corruption and gang wars.
 It’s a part of Karachi that wields significant power and influence across Pakistan.

 Movies like Animal usually connect alpha masculinity with dominance and cheating, but Aditya Dhar does something different here.
 In one intense scene, the strong hero is clearly scared when he’s threatened with sexual assault and has to stay quiet to keep his cover.
 The police show up just in time.
-I think Aalam, the juice shop owner and undercover agent, tipped them off, but maybe it was just luck.
+I think Aalam, the juice shop owner and undercover agent, tipped them off, or maybe it was just luck.

 Hamza has to hide his love for India and show his loyalty to Pakistan.
 He gave arms to militants without knowing they were for the 26/11 attacks.
 He sends intel about attacks to India, but Arjun Rampal as Major Iqbal, the ISI officer, plays a twist by changing the date.
-Why didn’t the government officials take the warning seriously, even if the dates were different?
+Why didn’t the Indian government officials take the warning seriously, even if the dates were different?
 It is still a disturbing question.
 That real audio of communication between handlers and terrorists sent chills down not only Ranveer’s spine, but also the audience.

 Hamza lured a young Yalina for his benefit, since she was Jameel Jamali’s daughter, but he never disrespected her.
 His manipulation is subtle.
 The world of Lyari is filled with masculinity and violence; still, Saumya Tandon, as the wife of Rehman Dakait, slaps him in front of his gang in the hospital when their elder son was killed.
 I have a question: Is it really possible in Karachi for a muslim girl like Yalina to go to a club in a mini dress without a burkha or hijab?